-When I bought my first pair of rabbits six years ago, I was told by the breeder they were both girls.
-Six months later and one of the girls was pregnant, with the other ‘girl’ obviously being the father.
-The mother-to-be gave birth in the corner of my bedroom on a blanket on the floor and, from then on, she was actually a very good mother with the two kittens she ultimately had.
+When I bought my first pair of rabbits in Thailand around eight years ago, I was told by the breeder they were both girls.
+Five months later and one of the girls was pregnant, with the other ‘girl’ obviously being the father.
+The mother-to-be gave birth in the corner of my bedroom on a blanket on the floor and, from then on, she was a good mother with the small litter of two kittens she ultimately had.

-Living in Bangkok, Thailand, however, officially the world’s hottest city, I had to make sure I took extra precautions so that the the baby rabbits stayed cool and healthy, as a hot climate can be the worst thing possible for a newborn rabbit.
+Living in Bangkok, Thailand, however, which is officially the world’s hottest city, I had to make sure I took extra precautions as it can be difficult to keep baby rabbits cool and healthy in a hot climate.

 If you live in a hot climate, whether it’s Dallas, Texas, Athens, Greece or Bangkok, Thailand, you too will have to take some precautions to make sure your newborn baby rabbits don’t overheat.
 These tips will help.

 Keep the room at a consistent temperature – The optimal temperature for rabbits is between 68 to 73 degrees fahrenheit.
-Newborn baby rabbits can stand it warmer than that, as they are born without fur and don’t grow fur for most of the first week.
+Newborn baby rabbits can stand it warmer than that, as they are born without fur and don’t grow fur for most of their first week of life.
 If you live in a hot climate, however, you still want to watch the temperature as a newborn baby rabbit can still overheat.

-The room also needs to be kept at a consistent temperature, as being hot and then cold can give your newborn baby rabbits a life-threatening chill.
+The room also needs to be kept at a consistent temperature even when you are trying to keep baby rabbits cool, as being hot and then cold can give your newborn baby rabbits a life-threatening chill.

 With baby rabbits that also means, while you don’t want to be blasting air conditioning so they catch a chill, particularly as they don’t grow fur for the first week of life, you also don’t want them to die from overheating.